FlamperDM/AbstractGame/README.md

 ## Instructions

-After clone the project in Unity, go to File and press Build Settings, and switch the platform for Android or iOS.
+After cloning the project in Unity, go to File and press Build Settings, and switch the platform for Android or iOS.

 ## Assets used in the project